 - God’s opinion of you is the only one that matters.
 It’s time for you to stop living according to the standards of this earth…fame, success, money, more stuff.
 Start focusing on pleasing God and that comparison trap you are in will begin to vanish.
 You’ll start to see your life from a heavenly perspective rather than an earthly perspective.

 - You have many blessings.
 No matter how difficult your life is right now, you have so many blessings to be grateful for.
 When you begin to feel yourself sliding down that slippery slope of inadequacy, look at all the blessings you have been given and find gratitude and contentment in them.
-In fact, you can download our FREE Blessings Printable that’s available in our community library along with all our other free resources.
-Simply access the library by clicking here.

 - Their success is not your failure.
 You have your own story and just because someone else is successful, doesn’t mean that you have failed.
 Support your friend, cheer them on and then go out and get what you want.
 “Be the girl who fixes another woman’s crown without telling the world that it was crooked.”